ArthurCaruso/HelloImCaruso/README.md

 # HelloImCaruso
-A summary of my odyssey to break into the tech market.
+## A summary of my odyssey to break into the tech market.
+Here are some tests, studies, codes and documents that summarize my study and learning.

+Portfolio:

+Simple exercises:

+Tests: